Developing 24 stitch optical illusion patterns for use on punchcard machines and more.

 The wire is a 32 gauge coated copper magnet wire which tends to flatten the final knit.
 On the machine, it is hard to recognize repeats due to the very short floats, and the unusual fiber rows can appear to be see-through Using a light color wool rayon as the second color.
 Using a separated 16X16 repeat from the 2020 post to knit a swatch for Instagram, I noticed a solid 3X3 block in the center of one of the shapes.
 Because the wire is see-through to some extent, the white stitch floats behind the blocks are noticeable.
 The copper wire used was 40 gauge, 3 plied.
 The higher the gauge number the thinner the wire strands, nearly invisible when threaded and while being used.
 Because the knit tension was as tight as possible, the stitch definition is lost in a few spots.

 The original design motif, on the left, was missing a white cell in the location of the red cell.
 It was quickly converted using only Gimp.
 Comparing the old repeat to the new, that problem pixel may easily be located.
-The corrected file prior to lengthening X2, double length Proofing a pattern is best done using comparable weight, familiar yarns.
+The corrected file before lengthening X2, double length Proofing a pattern is best done using comparable weight, familiar yarns.
 Here thin poly and 4-pound fishing line are used as the second color It takes a bit of squinting to see the match.
 Testing the same repeat in more “friendly” and equal-thickness yarns This 24X28 repeat from the earlier post is reworked in this method repeating the process described here, it took longer to render the repeat than to perform the color separation.
 The tiled alignment check

-The steps are in sequence and produced a result matching that achieved in the previous post.
+The steps are in sequence and produce a result matching that achieved in the previous post.
 A reminder: step #6 result would need to be doubled in height, whether by altering the file prior to download or by using the built-in functions in the machine after the download.
-The theoretical color separation in order to knit the mosaic as DBJ where each color knits twice, the repeat single length, 24X56 double length, 24X112
+The theoretical color separation to knit the mosaic as DBJ where each color knits twice, the repeat single length, 24X56 double length, 24X112

 Double jacquard using punchcard machines shared manual methods for including one avoiding the elongation by matching the electronic built-in KRC color separation.
 Using Layers in Gimp for color separations introduced an approach using only Gimp.